-We know that media reports can have a huge impact on people's mental health, prompting them to start conversations, seek help and support each other.
+We know that media stories can have a huge impact on people's mental health, prompting them to start conversations, seek help and support each other.

-That's why we hold the Mind Media Awards every year, to recognise and celebrate the best possible representations of mental health across TV, radio, print and online.
+That's why we hold the Mind Media Awards, to recognise and celebrate the best representations of mental health across TV, radio, print and online.

-Our judges and shortlist panels were blown away by the high standard of entries shown this year.
-We had a record number of entries with a strong presence of stories from those with personal experience of mental health problems.
+Our judges and shortlist panels were blown away by the record number of entries from those with personal experience of mental health problems.

 Recent polling carried out for Mind showed that people believe journalists have more influence over public attitudes to mental health than politicians do.
 Where negative coverage can have a devastating effect on people's lives, accurate, positive portrayals of mental health can be a lifeline.

 Julia Lamb, Media Engagement and Awards Manager, explains why we hold the Media Awards and have done for over 20 years.

 The Mind Media Awards have been running for over 20 years and have grown in profile and reach year on year.